identity-box/identity-box/workspaces/homepage/src/pages/beta/experienceIdBox.md

-You can already experience using Identity Box app in a real-life app.
+You can already experience using Identity Box app in a real-life scenario.
 We built a simple secret sharing portal called *Hush Hush*, where you can securely exchange secrets with your peers.
-Please visit <a href="https://idbox.online/hush-hush" target="_blank">Hush Hush</a> and follow the instructions.
+Please visit <a href="https://hush-hush.xyz" target="_blank">Hush Hush</a> and follow the instructions.

 > Hint - you can exchange secrets between your own identities as well - e.g. you can use Hush Hush to share secrets with yourself.